Types of Flour:

 Throw away flour if

-it smells bad, changes color, or is invested with
+it smells bad, changes color, or is infested with

 Flour is always